 Specialized software can then be used depending on the scientific programs.
 Often developed in an “ad hoc” manner, they implement a multitude of statistical analysis techniques and produce more or less complex processing chains.

 The study of exoplanets in transit, Pierre-Olivier Lagage’s field of research, provides us with an example.
 The transit method consists in associating the periodic decrease in luminosity of a star with an exoplanet orbiting around the star.
 “The variations of luminosity measured by the transit method are minimal and there is a lot of systematic noise.
-We therefore use specific ‘detrending’ software to remove the trends that could be caused by various sources of noise and instrumental drifts”, the astrophysicist explains.
+We therefore use specific ‘detrending’ software to remove the trends that could be caused by various sources of noise and instrumental drifts,” the astrophysicist explains.

 AI and “space big data”

 The identification of weak objects in thousands of astronomical images is an extremely complex and time-consuming task.
 Here again, powerful AI algorithms can help astronomers to detect and classify phenomena of interest, using computer vision techniques, for example.
-This is the mission of Morpheus, a deep learning algorithm that can analyze astronomical images pixel by pixel to detect and classify galaxies based on morphological criteria.
-Initially trained from thousands of images of galaxies captured by Hubble, Morpheus is used in the scope of the ambitious COSMOS-Webb program, which aims to map part of the cosmos with the NIRCam and MIRI cameras of JWST.
+This is the mission of Morpheus, a deep learning algorithm that can analyse astronomical images pixel by pixel to detect and classify galaxies based on morphological criteria.
+Initially trained from thousands of images of galaxies captured by Hubble, the Morpheus AI is used in the scope of the ambitious COSMOS-Webb program, which aims to map part of the cosmos with the NIRCam and MIRI cameras of JWST.
 It will help the researchers to “excavate” this vast region of the Universe in the search for the most ancient galaxies.

-Thanks to major progress in the field of instruments and to a novel approach, JWST alone sees what it sees, with an unprecedented sensitivity.
-AI, which is still in the early stages as far as astronomy is concerned, could become a powerful tool for taking full advantage of its exceptional capacities and help us to better understand the processes at work in space.
+AI, which is still in the early stages as far as astronomy is concerned, could soon become a powerful tool for researchers eager to take full advantage of the exceptional capacities of the JWST in their bid to better understand the many processes at work in space.